LionelR/pg_dependences/README.md

         - REFERENCED BY: tertiaire.tc_emi
 </pre>

-And in the current directory, a PDF file will be generated (named from the object).
+And the graph (saved in your current directory, with filename=object_name.gv.pdf)

 ![Example graph](examples/example.png?raw=true)